Filming and Photography in the Library

-Purpose: The purpose of this policy is to establish the terms and conditions under which Library space may be used for filming, still photography and/or video production.
-This policy applies to filming, photography and video production by members of the Ryerson community, with the exception of photographers employed by the University for public relations purposes.
+The purpose of this policy is to establish the terms and conditions under which Library space may be used for filming, still photography and/or video production related to coursework.
+This policy applies to filming, photography and video production by current Ryerson students, with the exception of film crews/photographers employed by the University for public relations purposes.

-Principles: The Library is a place where Ryerson students, faculty, staff and members of the public study, conduct research, and use information resources and services.
-As such, the first claim for use of space is to those persons engaged in study, research and use of information resources and services.
-The Library is a space where some require quiet, and where our Code of Library Conduct is designed to set the framework for providing a minimal noise environment.
-The Library is also a place where students work collaboratively, and as such we have designated floors and bookable group study rooms to permit the quiet talk associated with group work.
+The Library is a place where Ryerson students, faculty, staff and members of the public study, conduct research, and use information resources and services.
+As such, the first claim for use of space is to those persons engaged in quiet study, research and use of information resources and services.
+The Library’s Code of Conduct is designed to set the framework for providing a minimal noise environment.

 Any student filming in the Library must: